jennhe/codepath-twitter/README.md

 Twitter API was a bit janky to use at times, and getting a new API key was necessary to continuing making API calls.

+Understand the purpose of intents and how they work on a high level, but had a little bit difficulty actually implementing it myself.

+Other than that, I really enjoyed this project!

+(side note: I didn't complete as many stretch stories as I had hoped and worked more slowly compared other people because I typically find enjoyment in debugging and working through problems on my own rather than constantly putting my name in the support queue and getting instant help from a TA.
+I find myself gaining a lot more from the experience this way instead of quickly getting through the stretch stories and not really understanding what's going on. )

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing